ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 * You must manage the FortiGate Security Appliance configuration carefully to allow only necessary communications and deny all other communications.
 * If you order additional clusters, the public VLANs for these newly added clusters do not have the HA-pair of Security Appliances.

-**Notes**:
+### Notes for Installation Considerations
+{: #fsa_considerations-install-notes}

+Review the following notes about installation:
-* Before the service is installed in your environment, a check is performed against the available capacity of the default cluster in the environment to ensure that the service components can fit.
+* Before the service is installed in your environment, a check is made  against the available capacity of the default cluster in the environment to ensure that the service components can fit.
 * If the capacity check fails, the service is not installed and the service state is set to **Capacity Validation Failed** on the console.
 In addition, a console message with more details is displayed and you are notified by email.
-* To install the service, you must increase the capacity in your default cluster by either adding more hosts or by freeing up RAM, CPU, or disk space, and then add the service again in the console.
-After that, you can delete the existing service in the **Capacity Validation Failed** state by clicking the delete icon next to it.
+* To install the service, you must increase the capacity in your default cluster.
+You can either add more hosts or free up RAM, CPU, or disk space, and then add the service again in the console.
+After that, delete the existing service in the **Capacity Validation Failed** state by clicking the delete icon next to it.

 ## Managing FortiGate Security Appliance
 {: #fsa_considerations-managingfsa}